Wisdom teeth emerge between the ages of 17 to 21. They erupt at the very back of the mouth and complete our standard set of 32 teeth.

 Advanced Wisdom Teeth Removal Options

 Nowadays, wisdom teeth removal is a routine procedure.
-Consult a dental professional to get an idea of how to go forward with the surgery.
+Consult a dental professional to learn how to move forward with the surgery.
 They can assess and evaluate your dental conditions and extract fully-formed wisdom teeth like any other regular teeth.

 IV sedation is an effective option for patients with fully or partially impacted wisdom teeth.
 Surgeons usually remove impacted wisdom teeth in small sections to lessen disturbances in the jawbone.